salomaestro/inf-1101-oblig/report.md

 outputs of both the spamfilter built from `spamfilter.c`, and a test file `numbers.c` which does set operations on integers.

-The pre-code provided for the assignment provides multiple C-files for verifying that the output of the set implementation is correct.
+The pre-code provided for the assignment provides multiple C-source files for verifying that the output of the set implementation is correct.
 We use Make to build the source code into executables.

-## Design and implementation

-The following section will be divided into two parts, one focusing on the set implementation using the api provided by the linked list source code, and the other creating a new implementation for a set, which instead uses a binary search tree to store elements.
+The focus of the assignment will be on implementing an abstract data type (ADT) for a set.
+An ADT is a programming paradigm where the user does not have to interact with the interals of the program.
+Therefore the user does not necessarily need to know how an implementation stores its data.

 ### The set criteria